straslerj/pdga-flight-forecast/README.md

 ![alt text](assets/stability.png)

 These flights (or flight paths) are determined by the physical measurements of the discs.
-These often get summarized by "flight numbers".
+These often get summarized by "flight numbers":

 <img src="assets/flight-numbers.png" alt="alt text" width="450" height="400">